a2stuff/chip8.system/README.md

 * https://github.com/kripod/chip8-roms
 * https://www.zophar.net/pdroms/chip8/chip-8-games-pack.html

-> NOTE: Only CHIP-8 games are supported, not SUPER-CHIP or XO-CHIP.
+> NOTE: Only CHIP-8 programs are supported, not SUPER-CHIP or XO-CHIP.

 ## Controls

 Press <kbd>Esc</kbd> at any time to quit to ProDOS.

+Press <kbd>Del</kbd> at any time to restart the program.

-The CHIP-8 assumes a 16-key keypad:
+The CHIP-8 assumes a 16-key keypad like the [COSMAC VIP](https://en.wikipedia.org/wiki/COSMAC_VIP):
 | | | | |
 |-|-|-|-|
 |<kbd>1</kbd>|<kbd>2</kbd>|<kbd>3</kbd>|<kbd>C</kbd>|